-Need better x9.37 batch tools?
+Need to compare files?
 Our products offer more value than the competition, and are trusted by more than 75% of the top-20 financial institutions in North America.
 Connect with us at sales@x9ware.com and start a free evaluation today.

 X9Utilities Convert

-Convert is a versatile tool designed to transform XML, JSON, and COF documents into output X9.37 files.
-It is a general-purpose utility, to convert a wide range of input document structures.
+The XML descriptor file is needed when converting the XML and JSON file formats.
+The descriptor file is needed because convert is designed to be a general-purpose utility, and thus needs to support a wide range of input document structures.
+The descriptor file provides information that defines the attributes of the XML or JSON file to be processed.
 Although our goal is to accommodate most input documents, there may be structures and scenarios that are not compatible with the current parsing capabilities.
 If you encounter such a situation, we would be glad to work on your specific requirements by enhancing this tool.

 At the center of Convert’s functionality is its ability to interpret and process input documents based on an XML descriptor that describes their structure, which we refer to as the MetaData file.
 This descriptor defines the element names and structures within your specific input document, and his needed to transverse and parse your specific document.
 Within the MetaData file, you must specify basic element names or use qualified paths to precisely target your various data element.
 The MetaData file must be built once, and serves as your translator definition.